Looking for the BA Economics course details, subjects list, and syllabus?

 Course fees depend upon the institute so they charge as per their demand.

-BA in English course fees varies from college to college as follows.
+BA in Economics course fees varies from college to college as follows.

 Rs.
 5K – 30K as per institute or state ( Government )